atlassian/data-center-helm-charts/docs/docs/troubleshooting/TROUBLESHOOTING.md

 # Troubleshooting and investigation tips

-This guide contains general tips how to investigate deployment that doesn't work correctly.
+This guide contains general tips on how to investigate application deployment that doesn't work correctly.

 ## General tips

-First it is important to gather information that will help you better understand where to focus your investigation efforts.
+First, it is important to gather the information that will help you better understand where to focus your investigation efforts.
 The next section assumes you've followed the [installation](../installation/INSTALLATION.md) and [configuration](../installation/CONFIGURATION.md) guide, and you cannot access the installed product service.

-For installation troubleshooting you will need to access the kubernetes cluster and have enough permissions to follow the commands below.
+For installation troubleshooting, you will need to access the Kubernetes cluster and have enough permissions to follow the commands below.

-It is highly recommended reading through the Kubernetes official documentation describing [monitoring, logging and debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/).
+It is highly recommended to read through the Kubernetes official documentation describing [monitoring, logging and debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/).
 Especially the [Application Introspection and Debugging section](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/) has great starting tips.

 Note: some commands include `RELEASE_NAME` and `NAMESPACE`.
 Replace it with the helm release name and namespace specified when running `helm install`.